gavindsouza/isic-dataset-downloader/README.rst

 ISIC Dataset Downloader
 ==================================================
-*"Just a simple script to download and extract the ISIC dataset"*
+*"Just a micro tool to download, extract and segregate the ISIC dataset!"*

 Table of Contents
 ~~~~~~~~~~~~~~~~~